SEOBNRv5PHM: Next generation of accurate and efficient multipolar precessing-spin effective-one-body waveforms for

 In Figure \ref{fig:PEsourcemass} we summarize the results for the source component masses for the 6 re-analyzed events with \seobfivephm~and we compare with results from the \xphm~model released in GWTC-2.1 and the previous generation {\tt SEOBNR} model \seobfourphm~(when available) also from GWTC-2.1 (obtained with the parameter-estimation code \texttt{RIFT} \cite{Pankow:2015cra,Lange:2018pyp}), except for the event GW190412 in which we show the \seobfourphm~results from the discovery paper \cite{LIGOScientific:2020stg} (obtained with \texttt{parallel Bilby}) due to a better convergence of the posteriors than in the GWTC-2.1 catalog \cite{LIGOScientific:2021usb}.
 Similarly, in Figure \ref{fig:PEspins} we summarize the results for the effective spin parameters $\chi_{\text{eff}}$ and $\chi_{\text{p}}$.
 In general, we observe broad consistency between our results and the GWTC results, but differences are stronger in some of the events, with \xphm~being, in general, more in tension with our results than \seobfourphm.

 For GW150914 we observe good consistency between the \seobfivephm~and \seobfourphm~models, however the source mass posteriors are less constrained for \xphm.

 For GW190412, the first confident mass-asymmetric event reported by the LIGO-Virgo collaboration \cite{LIGOScientific:2020stg}, we observe a better agreement between the time-domain models \seobfivephm~and \seobfourphm, which also are consistent with results from the phenomenological time-domain model \tphm~from Ref.~\cite{Colleoni:2020tgc}.
-For this event, the higher-mode content is important, and the more accurate precessing dynamics provides a more reliable multipolar structure of the waveforms, therefore the tension with \xphm~can be explained by the fact that the precessing description contains more approximations in this model.
+For this event, the higher-mode content is important, and the more accurate precessing dynamics provides a more reliable multipolar structure of the waveforms, therefore the tension with \xphm in the recovery of $\chi_p$ (see Fig. \ref{fig:PEspins}) can be explained by the fact that the precessing description contains more approximations in this model.